Coder-RL/Claude_MCPServer_Dev1/SESSION_START.md

 **Verification steps:**
 1. Open browser: http://localhost:3000 (or check service ports below)
 2. Expected: Should see actual application, not 404 or generic page
-3. Services active:  Backend API/Django:8000 Alternative Backend:8080 Admin/Monitoring:9000
+3. Services active:  Alternative Backend:8080 Admin/Monitoring:9000
 4. If you see placeholder/demo content: Project may be in early stage

 ### 🔬 5-MINUTE VERIFICATION TEST